Register Login

 ARCH wait on SENDREQ

 In general, all wait events for background processes are defined by SAP as idle events.
 The non-idle waits that are allotted to background processes (such as "db file sequential read") are therefore also not relevant from an SAP perspective.
-As of Oracle 10g, these wait events for the wait class "System I/O" are grouped together (WAIT_CLASS# = 9).
+As of Oracle 10g, these wait events for the wait class:

-8. How can I determine which wait classes add to the response time and the extent to which they add to it?
+8. How to which wait classes add to the response time and the extent to which they add to it?

 As of Oracle 10g, wait events are assigned to specific wait classes such as "User I/O" or "Concurrency".
 You can use the following command to determine what proportion of the entire non-idle wait time is taken up by these wait classes: